PranavShirke/PranavShirke/README.md

 <div align="center">

-### 💡 *"Building technology that creates real-world impact."*
+### 💡 *"Building products that create real-world impact through technology."*

-⭐ If you like my work, consider checking out my repositories!
+⭐ Thanks for stopping by!
+Feel free to explore my repositories and connect with me.

 </div>